Overlooked pairs toughest, most dangerous discipline

 Dan Zhang (left) survived an early fall to combine with Hao Zhang to win the bronze medal in pairs skating.

 Less than 30 seconds into their final program, China's sensational young pair of Dan Zhang (the woman) and Hao Zhang (the man) attempted a quadruple throw salchow, which had never before been landed in competition.
 It nearly knocked the 20-year-old Dan Zhang out of the Games.
 After traveling 15 feet in the air and completing 2½ revolutions, she seemed to decide she wasn't going to make it, gave a panicked look back at her partner, then froze in mid-air, plummeting to the ice from a height of six feet.
 Her legs, on hitting the ice, splayed like those of a newborn fawn.
 She did a split, her left knee cracking into the ice and her butt slamming into the boards.
 The audience gasped in alarm.
 When she couldn't immediately continue, it looked like team Zhang (who are neither married nor related) would have to abandon the performance.
-But after a short break the Chinese woman assured her partner she could continue, and they picked up their program where they'd left off: completing every high-flying element, including an immense triple twist, in which Dan Zhang soared up to the cheap seats.
-The audience ate it up, and the Zhangs ended up second to the Russian gold medalists, Tatiana Totmianina and Maxim Marinin.
+But after a short break the Chinese woman assured her partner she could continue, and they picked up their program where they'd left off: completing every high-flying element, including a quadruple twist, a trick they were the first ever to perform.
+The audience ate it up, and the Zhangs ended up second to the Russian gold medalists, Tatiana Totmianina and Maxim Marinim.

 Which, of course, is much of the sport's appeal.
 Pairs skating is beauty and the beast, a breathtaking package of danger and loveliness.
 It's magic ... until it's a train wreck.
 But when it's right, it's as good as skating gets.